zacharlie/osgs-admin/README.md

 > **TL;DR** Do not publish this interface as a public facing web application.
 Only access it via local network, VPN, or similar

+## Platform

+The admin service is a flask application that is relying on [RQ](https://python-rq.org/), which in turn relies on fork() processes not available on windows unless run under emulation services such as WSL.
+The system has been designed for utilisation within a docker environment.

 ## Database

 The database is a simple sqlite database.
 If the database is not found the system will generate a new one.